-The analytical process for the HHP policy scenario is simpler than the HHP market since we assume an end-of-life replacement without regard to economic considerations.
-We aim to capture the total cost impact on the system for such an approach.
+The analytical process for the HHP Policy scenario is simpler than the HHP market since we assume an end-of-life replacement without regard to the economic considerations.
+Our goal is to capture the total cost impact on the system for such an approach.
 In essence, the load is treated as an increment on the electric side and a decrement on the gas side, with the attendant load shape considerations.